Connecting With CEA and Other Organisers

 For all university groups: Jessica McCurdy, with the help of Jake McKinnon and Joris Pijpers, are your key support persons.
 Reach out to the Uni Groups Team at firstname.lastname@example.org.
 If you’re starting a new uni group, we may refer you to have a call with our welcomer, Lisanne van den Bosch (email@example.com).
 If you're a later stage group, we may refer you to firstname.lastname@example.org.

 Catherine Low (firstname.lastname@example.org) is the main Community Health contact person for all EA groups.
 Contact her if you are having any challenges with your group or would like help managing risks of your group activities.
+You can also fill in this form (anonymously if you wish) to reach the whole Community Health team.

 For all groups with group support funding requests and tech-related requests, you can contact Brian Tan at email@example.com or on the EA Groups Slack.
 He also works on the EA Groups Resource Centre and the EA Groups Newsletter.